Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 The stamps for sterling silver (.925) are clear and precise

-All in all, this is a great watch that has moved on to a new home and will delight its owner for years to come.
+All in all, this was a great watch that moved on to a new home and will delight its owner for years to come.

 ROTARY 9 CARAT GOLD SUPER – SPORTS MEN’S WATCH ( circa 1950/1951)

-This Rotary Super-Sports watch was sold from our eBay business listing recently.
-It is in pristine condition and appears to have hardly been used.
-It shows few signs of wear under magnification and appears to still have its original strap.
+This Rotary Super-Sports watch was sold from our eBay Business Listing recently.
+It was in pristine condition and appeared to have hardly been used.
+It showed few signs of wear even under magnification and appeared to still have its original strap.

 This is a particularly interesting timepiece as the movement itself is encased in an inner housing to improve the water resistance of the watch and and also to prevent the ingress of dust into the movement.